Four-dimensional compact Clifford-Klein forms of pseudo-Riemannian symmetric spaces with signature $(2, 2)$: Preliminaries

-\begin{defi}[{\cite{KY07}}] Let $G/H$ be a homogeneous space of a Lie group.
-A connected and closed subgroup $L\subset G$ is said to be a {\it constructor} if the natural action of $L$ on $G/H$ is cocompact and proper. \end{defi}
+\begin{defi}[{\cite{KY07}}] Let $G/H$ be a homogeneous space of a Lie group $G$.
+A closed and connected subgroup $L\subset G$ is said to be a {\it constructor} of $G/H$ if the natural action of $L$ on $G/H$ is proper and cocompact. \end{defi}